Mimer SoftRadio - Industry Systems

 Operator at a chemical plant

 The shunting of trains have always required radio communication.
-As the years have passed more and more special functions have been built into the old analogue systems.
+The work is a cooperation between the train driver, the guys on the rail yard and the guys in the tower.
+As the years have passed more and more special functions have been built into the old analogue systems to make the work easier.

 The large rail transport company Green Cargo had come to end of life of their custom built dispatch consoles and needed something new.